-Stir in the oil and zest.
+Add the vegetable oil and orange zest.

-Mix in the baking soda, baking powder, and salt.
+Add in the baking soda, baking powder, and salt.

-Stir in the orange juice.
+Add in the orange juice.

-Stir in the flour and cocoa powder until no flour streaks remain.
+Add in the flour and cocoa powder.

-Let the bread cool for 10 minutes in the pan before transferring to a wire rack to cool completely.
+Let the bread cool for 10 minutes in the pan before transferring it to a wire rack to cool completely.
 If desired, drizzle chocolate over the top for added effect.

 🍴 Recipe Tips

 Making this chocolate orange bread recipe is super easy (and fun).
 I like to drizzle mine with melted semi sweet chocolate for an added biter tangy richness that works well with the bread.

 You could also opt to put up to a cup of chocolate chips into the batter so the flavor is scattered throughout the bread itself.